navid-m/scarmk/docs/stdlib/random.md

 ### uuid

+Get a random UUID.

 ### num

+Get a random number.

+Returns an integer between x and y, inclusive.

 ### boolean

-Random boolean value
+Random boolean value.

-Returns true or false with equal probability
+Returns true or false with equal probability.

 ### floatb